 Spartanburg Regional Healthcare System

 This workgroup, composed of health care providers from hospitals, clinics, and academia, is focused on creating and implementing healthcare protocols, developing field specific training, and addressing other relevant matters that impact victims and survivors.

 Children’s Law Center

 USC School of Law

 Throughout the nation, there is a lack of comprehensive data that provides accurate insight into the scope of the problem.
 This includes information pertaining to rescues and convictions, services to victims/survivors, and other useful information.
-In an effort to better define the issue in South Carolina, the Data Management workgroup was formed to develop a system of accurately collecting and storing data as well as leading research projects unique to the field.
+In an effort to better define the issue in South Carolina, the Data Management & Research workgroup was formed to develop a system of accurately collecting and storing data as well as leading research projects unique to the field.

 Elliott B. Daniels, Chair

 As South Carolina continues its efforts to combat the crime of human trafficking, the task force recognizes the need to support victims through innovative approaches in the legal field.
 This is inclusive of increased access to pro bono services, courtroom innovations, and other such initiatives.

 There are two additional workgroups in development: